ssuffian/comphonemploy/README.md

 - \q
 - python setup_schema.py

-To log into this new user without creating a system user:
+To log into postgres as this new user without also having to create a system user:
 - sudo vim /etc/postgres/9.3/main/pg_hba.conf
 - Change 'peer' to 'md5'
 - sudo service postgresql restart

+## Contact
+Stephen Suffian
+contact@jobs2phones.com